Welcome to the luxurious Okonjima Bush Camp

 Usual board basis: Full Board

-Food quality: Breakfast at Okonjima usually occurs at around 5am for those going out on a morning activity.
-It's therefore just a small selection of cereals, yoghurt and tea and coffee.
-A much larger full breakfast buffer is served on return from the morning drive.
-This one consists of the usual selection of bread, toast, muffins, cereals, fruit and juice, as well as a hot breakfast with the bacon and eggs cooked to order.
+A light breakfast is on offer for those going out on a morning activity.
+It's an early start, so it’s normally a small selection of cereals, muffins, fruit, tea and coffee.
+On your return, a much larger full breakfast buffet, consists of the usual selection of bread, toast, muffins, cereals, yoghurt, fruit, juice, cold meat and cheeses, as well as a hot breakfast with bacon and eggs cooked to order.

-A light lunch is served.
-This may be a salad or small meal.
-On our last visit we ate a delicious chicken salad.
+Lunch is usually quite informal and may be a salad or light meal.
+On our most recent visit in July 2014 we had a very tasty chicken wrap served with a side salad.

 Dining locations: Indoor and Outdoor Dining